sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 population might be a group of bears.
 In most cases the populations that scientists care about are concrete things that actually exist in the real world.
 Statisticians, however, are a funny lot.
-On the one hand, they *are* interested in real world data and real science in the same way that scientists are.
+On the one hand, they *are* interested in real-world data and real science in the same way that scientists are.
 On the other hand, they also operate in the realm of pure abstraction in the way that mathematicians do.
 As a consequence, statistical theory tends to be a bit abstract in how a population is defined.
 In much the same way that